-Workers are going back to work, but not always in the office.
-During the pandemic, the rise of remote work has forced businesses to extend their physical office walls to include remote environments.
-Workers may be missing out on the cultural benefits of proximity and sharing physical space in this reimagined office.
+The rise of remote work has forced businesses to extend their physical office walls to include remote environments.
+Workers may be missing out on the cultural benefits.
+Learn what to do to rebuild your office culture.

 The fact that it contributes to the upkeep of organizational culture—the generally accepted beliefs and practices that underpin how people collaborate—is "what makes office life meaningful for many."

 Organizations are faced with the challenge of providing employees with meaningful work experiences outside of the workplace as the workplace becomes less defined.

 Creating a collaborative and supportive culture is essential to employee satisfaction, talent retention, and organizational success, even though it can be challenging when workers are dispersed.
 Thusly, it's turning into a critical component in characterizing the new "typical" for organizations as they invite back workers.